ankit039/SmarterCodes-Assignment/Assignment-1.md

 }
 ```

-#### Step 3: According to assignment details add some data using following mutation
+#### Operation 3: According to assignment details add some data using following mutation
 ```js
 mutation {
   addCarCompany(input: [